-Triple Flag Royalty Financing
+2019 Triple Flag Royalty Financing

-On March 7, 2019, pursuant to a royalty agreement (the "Royalty Agreement"), Talon Nickel granted a net smelter returns royalty to TF R&S Canada Ltd. (formerly 10782343 Canada Limited), a subsidiary of Triple Flag Precious Metals Corp. ("Royalty Holder"), in consideration of the payment of US\$5 million.
-The Company, together with its subsidiaries, Cloudmine Holdings Limited and Talon Metals (USA) Inc., agreed to guarantee the payment and performance obligations under the Royalty Agreement.
-The royalty was 3.5% of net smelter returns and will be based on Talon Nickel's participating interest in the Tamarack Project (the "Triple Flag Royalty"), except (i) where Talon Nickel's interest reduces below 17.56%, in which case it will be paid assuming Talon Nickel's interest reduces below 51%, in which case it will be paid assuming Talon Nickel's interest is unchanged at 51%; or (iii) where Talon Nickel has vested at 60% and Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 51%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%.
+On March 7, 2019, pursuant to a royalty agreement (the "TF Royalty Agreement"), Talon Nickel granted a net smelter returns royalty to TF R&S Canada Ltd. (formerly 10782343 Canada Limited), a subsidiary of Triple Flag Precious Metals Corp. (the "Royalty Holder"), in consideration of the payment of US\$5 million.
+The Company, together with its subsidiaries, Cloudmine Holdings Limited and Talon Metals (USA) Inc., agreed to guarantee the payment and performance obligations under the TF Royalty Agreement.
+The royalty was 3.5% of net smelter returns and will be based on Talon Nickel's participating interest in the Tamarack Project (the "2019 Triple Flag Royalty"), except (i) where Talon Nickel's interest reduces below 17.56%, in which case it will be paid assuming Talon Nickel's interest is unchanged at 17.56% or (ii) where Talon Nickel has vested at 51% and Talon Nickel's interest reduces below 51%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest reduces below 60%, in which case it will be paid assuming Talon Nickel's interest is unchanged at 60%.

-The Royalty Agreement contained a one-time put right pursuant to which the Royalty Holder had an option, exercisable within 10 calendar days of March 7, 2022, to cause Talon Nickel to repurchase the entire Triple Flag Royalty for a cash payment of US\$8.6 million (the "Put Right").
-In the event the Royalty Holder did not exercise the Put Right, Talon Nickel had a one-time option to reduce the percentage of the Triple Flag Royalty to 1.85% in exchange for cash in the amount of US\$4.5 million.
-On February 15, 2022, Talon Nickel entered into the Amended Royalty Agreement (defined below) with the Royalty Holder pursuant to which the Royalty Holder waived the Put Right and completed the early exercise of Talon Nickel's right to reduce the Triple Flag Royalty on Talon Nickel's interest in the Tamarack Project from 3.5% to 1.85% in exchange for the payment by Talon Nickel of US\$4.5 million to the Royalty Holder.
+The TF Royalty Agreement contained a one-time put right pursuant to which the Royalty Holder had an option, exercisable within 10 calendar days of March 7, 2022, to cause Talon Nickel to repurchase the entire 2019 Triple Flag Royalty for a cash payment of US\$8.6 million (the "Put Right").
+In the event the Royalty Holder did not exercise the Put Right, Talon Nickel had a one-time option to reduce the percentage of the 2019 Triple Flag Royalty to 1.85% in exchange for cash in the amount of US\$4.5 million.
+On February 15, 2022, Talon Nickel entered into the 2022 Amended Royalty Agreement (defined below) with the Royalty Holder pursuant to which the Royalty Holder waived the Put Right and completed the early exercise of Talon Nickel's right to reduce the 2019 Triple Flag Royalty on Talon Nickel's interest in the Tamarack Project from 3.5% to 1.85% in exchange for the payment by Talon Nickel of US\$4.5 million to the Royalty Holder.

-Talon and its related entities have provided security to the Royalty Holder to support the payment and performance obligations related to the Triple Flag Royalty and the guarantees.
-In connection with the Royalty Agreement, Talon issued the Royalty Holder 5,000,000 common share purchase warrants each exercisable to acquire one common share in the capital of the Company until March 7, 2022 at an exercise price of \$0.0826 per share.
+Talon and its related entities have provided security to the Royalty Holder to support the payment and performance obligations related to the 2019 Triple Flag Royalty and the guarantees.
+In connection with the TF Royalty Agreement, Talon issued the Royalty Holder 5,000,000 common share purchase warrants each exercisable to acquire one common share in the capital of the Company until March 7, 2022 at an exercise price of \$0.0826 per share.

-The proceeds received by the Company from the Royalty Agreement and some of the proceeds from the March 2019 Private Placement (defined below) were used by the Company to make the Initial Cash Payment due to Kennecott under the 2018 Option Agreement.
+The proceeds received by the Company from the TF Royalty Agreement and some of the proceeds from the March 2019 Private Placement (defined below) were used by the Company to make the Initial Cash Payment due to Kennecott under the 2018 Option Agreement.